silazare/ansible-redmine-playbook/README.md

 ### Project description properties and prerequisites

 This is a test task to deploy Redmine application on EC2+RDS+CDN in AWS.
-Hence things are oversimplified and credentials are stored as plain text vars without vault.
+Hence things are oversimplified - credentials are stored as plain text vars without vault and IaC plays together with App Configuration Management.

 - Prerequisites:
-  - Ansible 2.7.5, playbook will not work on earlier versions like 2.6.X.
+  - Ansible 2.7.5, as playbook will not work on earlier versions like 2.6.X.
 If you are using clean host or Vagrant to run playbook - you can use requirements.txt to install needed dependencies.
   - AWS account with API access credentials.

 - Notices and possible issues: